cakephp/docs/ro/installation.rst

 Configurare
 ===========

-Setting up CakePHP can be as simple as slapping it in your web server's document root, or as complex and flexible as you wish.
+Confgurarea mediului CakePHP poate fi la fel de simpla ca slapping it in your web server's document root, or as complex and flexible as you wish.
 This section will cover the three main installation types for
 CakePHP: development, production, and advanced.

--  Dezvooltare: easy to get going, URLs for the application include the CakePHP installation directory name, and less secure.
+-  Dezvoltare: easy to get going, URLs for the application include the CakePHP installation directory name, and less secure.
 -  Productie: Requires the ability to configure the web server's document root, clean URLs, very secure.